 - Our children need to finish school with both the values and the knowledge to work hard, serve their community and prosper.
 Those ideals won’t come from the federal government, Common Core, No Child Left Behind, or even from standards being set at the state level.
-This will happen when parents who have control over the education of their children.
+This will happen when parents have control over the education of their children.

-- With Common Core we see a loss of parental and local control, the waste of millions of dollars, a move towards a nationalized curriculum, and pre-K through college data mining.
+- With Common Core we see a loss of parental and local control, the waste of millions of dollars, a move towards a nationalized curriculum, and pre-k through college data mining.

-- We need a broad movement to put parents back in charge of the educational system and fighting Common Core and other top-down education reforms is a good start in the right direction.
+- We need a broad movement to put parents back in charge of the educational system, and fighting Common Core and other top-down education reforms is a good start in the right direction.

-If you agree that Common Core is wrong for our kids, wrong for our schools and wrong for our country then add your name below.
+If you agree that Common Core is wrong for our kids, wrong for our schools and wrong for our country, then add your name below.

 Let's fight for parental control in education!